-Sex life at its lowest point can occur as a response to some events in your life: you have children under the age 3; one or both of you have a stressful job or work long hours; or someone has been ill.
+Sex life at its lowest point can occur as a response to some events in your life: you have children under age 3; one or both of you have a stressful job or work long hours; or someone has been ill.
 All of these are valid reasons for a decrease in libido levels.

 Even if one of you feels perpetually exhausted and thinks libido levels will never get back to what it once was, this is actually the best case scenario for your sex life.
 This just means that both of you need some time to rest and get back on track.
 In many cases, if you both find the time to unwind – getaway, vacation, or just some time off alone – you may succeed in rekindling marital sex.

-At this point, you need to keep in mind that rest and relaxation are crucially important in maintaining relationship.
+At this point, you need to keep in mind that rest and relaxation are crucially important in maintaining relationships.
 Children grow up quickly and your sexual dry spell will end soon.
-If you are too busy maintaining your lifestyle and fretting over your children’s future, just remember that an intimate connection between you and your partner should always come first.
+If you are too busy maintaining your lifestyle and fretting over your children's future, just remember that an intimate connection between you and your partner should always come first.
 Otherwise, you may end up losing the relationship that you diligently maintain your lifestyle for.

 Research shows that one of the most important factors in maintaining a happy marriage is sharing chores.
 In a two-income household, domestic duties are usually referred to as the wife's 'second' or 'third' shift after they return home from work.
 Instead, the husband should be more mindful of this and help around the house by completing the dishes and doing the laundry.